 No wonder there's such a lack of omega-3s in our diet.

 Thankfully there are omega-3 supplements.
 While they shouldn't be considered a replacement for eating omega-3-rich foods as often as you can, a quality omega-3 fish oil supplement can do wonders for supporting your health and lifestyle.

 What species of fish provide the most abundant forms of fish oil?
 You might be surprised.

-Predatory fish, with a ample fat and muscle on their frame, such as sharks, swordfish, tilefish, and albacore tuna are high in Omega-3 fatty acids.
-Unfortunately, these sources do not make for the best fish oil because of the toxins that come from consuming many other smaller species of fish.
+Predatory fish, with big fat and muscle on their frames, such as sharks, swordfish, tilefish, and albacore tuna, are high in Omega-3 fatty acids.
+Unfortunately, these sources do not make for the best fish oil because of the toxins that consume many other smaller fish species.

-It is more ideal to get your fish oil from cold-water oily fish, such as menhaden (our fav), salmon, herring, mackerel, anchovies, sardines, and other such fish that aren’t apex predators and that have shorter lifespans (which reduces toxin exposure).
+It is ideal for getting your fish oil from cold-water oily fish, such as menhaden (our favorite), salmon, herring, mackerel, anchovies, sardines, and other fish that aren't apex predators and that have shorter lifespans (which reduces toxin exposure).

-“Interesting fish oil fact: There is a bigger market for fish oil than human consumption.
-Fish oil is used as a primary component in aquaculture feed and over half of all fish oil harvested in the world is fed to farmed salmon.”
+"Interesting fish oil fact: There is a bigger market for fish oil than human consumption.
+Fish oil is a primary component in aquaculture feed, and over half of all fish oil harvested worldwide is fed to farmed salmon."

 This is also ideal for those of us who cannot eat fish because of allergies or other dietary restrictions.

 Fish Oil Softgels